ypinhsuan/tp/docs/team/samlsm.md

   * What it does: This feature allows the user to see the overall performance of a student in a class.
 It computes the student's average participation score and attendance for the entire semester.
   * Justification: This feature is important because it allows users to see the overall performance of a student without the hassle of having to compute it themselves.
-It satisfies one of Tutor's Pet goal which is to help tutors track a student's progress over time.
+It satisfies one of Tutor's Pet goals which is to help tutors track a student's progress over time.
   * Highlights: Implementation of this enhancement was challenging because the direct implementation of it would break the law of demeter.
 Hence a more in-depth analysis of its implementations was necessary.